marksherriff/uvacs-advising/index.markdown

 Also, feel free to search the site with the search bar above to find information about our different degree programs and answers to many of your questions!

+## Updates Coming for ENGR 1010, ENGR 1020, and STS 2600

+Starting in Fall 2023, SEAS students will no longer take STS 1500, ENGR 1624, and an STS 2000-level elective.
+These three courses are being replaced by ENGR 1010, ENGR 1020, and STS 2600.
+First-year SEAS students will take ENGR 1010 in their first semester and ENGR 1020 in their second semester.
+STS 2600 will generally be taken during the second year.

+Note that we are in the process of updating this website and materials with these changes!
+Students who have entered UVA prior to Fall 2023 should have already completed ENGR 1624, STS 1500, and their STS elective.
+(If the STS elective is remaining, the student should take STS 2600.)

 ## Information for Fall 2023

 __Additional Courses Will Be Added or Instructors Changed:__